Would You Still Love Me If You Really Knew Me?

 Would You Still Love Me If You Really Knew Me? is the third studio album by American singer-songwriter Fletcher.
 It was released on July 18, 2025, through Capitol Records.
-Co-produced with Jennifer Decilveo, the album was supported by two singles, "Boy" and "Hi, Everyone Leave Please".
+The album was co-produced with Jennifer Decilveo and supported by two singles, "Boy" and "Hi, Everyone Leave Please".

-The album marks a more introspective and vulnerable phase in Fletcher's artistry, exploring themes of self-acceptance, identity, and emotional renewal.
 Written during late 2024 and early 2025, it reflects her personal growth and shifting perspectives following her previous album, In Search of the Antidote (2024).

-The record blends acoustic and pop elements, emphasizing raw lyricism and stripped-back production.
+Thematically, Would You Still Love Me If You Really Knew Me? explores themes of self-acceptance, identity, and emotional renewal.
+It combines acoustic and pop elements which emphasizes raw lyricism and stripped-back production.
 Critics noted its emotional depth and reflective tone, viewing it as a continuation of Fletcher's exploration of authenticity and queer identity.
 Would You Still Love Me If You Really Knew Me? reached number 29 on the Belgian Albums Chart and number 34 on the German Albums Chart.

 Background

-Ahead of the album's release, Fletcher described the project as deeply personal, calling it "my heart split open on record" in a hand-written letter shared with fans.
+Ahead of the album's release, Fletcher described Would You Still Love Me If You Really Knew Me? as deeply personal, calling it "my heart split open on record" in a hand-written letter shared with fans.
 She noted that the album was born from questioning whether she would still be loved if she revealed her present self, framing it as both an expression of vulnerability and liberation.
-Much of her earlier work had centered on sapphic narratives, and with the release of "Boy" she introduced a different perspective by addressing a relationship with a man.
-She explained that, with this project, she aimed to show a softer and more tender side of herself.
-She further stated that while her past performances often revolved around creating an epic party-like experience for her audience, she now sought to foster a different kind of connection that reflected her own present experience.
+Much of her earlier work had centered on sapphic narratives; with the release of "Boy", she introduced a different perspective by addressing a relationship with a man.
+Fletcher explained that, with this project, she aimed to create an expression of vulnerability and emotionality.
+She further stated that her past performances often revolved around creating what she described as an "epic experience" for her audience.

 Fletcher in late 2024, a time she described as emotionally intense while beginning work on the album.

 In another interview, Fletcher said that Would You Still Love Me If You Really Knew Me? felt like her most unguarded work to date.
-Released only a year after In Search of the Antidote (2024), the album came together quickly—a pace she said mirrored the urgency she felt while writing it.
-"Last year was one of the hardest years of my life", she recalled, describing the record as "confessing everything that had been alive in my heart".
-She also admitted feeling "nervous, excited, scared, [and] relieved" as release day approached, noting that once the music is out, "it's not mine anymore.
-It's for whoever needs it".
-Fletcher told Rolling Stone that the flood of emotions informing the album occurred in late 2024 and early 2025, following her last tour.
+Released only a year after her second studio album In Search of the Antidote (2024), the album came together quickly—a pace she said mirrored the urgency she felt while writing it.
+She recalled: "Last year was one of the hardest years of my life", describing the record as "confessing everything that had been alive in my heart".
+She also admitted feeling "nervous, excited, scared, [and] relieved" as release day approached.
+In Rolling Stone, Fletcher explained that a "flood of emotions"—which shaped the album—emerged in late 2024 and early 2025, in the period following her recent tour.
 Regarding the inspiration behind "Boy", she did not provide specifics about her current relationship status.
 But she noted that she is in a positive place personally, adding that she had recently begun experiencing love again and feeling a deeper emotional connection.